 -End of Life Doula, Certificate Douglas College

 -Palliative Massage for Chronic Care, Terminal Illness, Wheelchair Massage, Institute of Traditional Medicine, BC

 -Cracking the Dementia Code, Personalized Dementia Solutions Inc BC

 -Grief & Loss Counselling, Certificate Program Online Counselling College, BC

 -Usui Reiki Ryoho - Reiki Master

--End of Life Association
+-End of Life Doula Association of Canada

 -Death Doula Network of BC